 Purpose Define which common architectural and common micro-architectural feature events are implemented.

-Usage constraints The PMCEID0 and PMCEID1 Registers are: accessible as determined by the User Enable Register on page 10-15 common to Secure and Non-secure states.
-Configurations Available in all configurations.
-Attributes See the register summary in Table 4-17 on page 4-18.
+Usage constraints The PMCEID0 and PMCEID1 Registers are:

 Table 10-8 shows the PMCEID0 Register bit assignments and which features are implemented in the Cortex-A5 processor.